Extending Moodle: Plugins and LTIs

 • Enabling Moodle to communicate with external tools (that remain separate from Moodle) is done through Learning Tools Interoperability (LTI).

-Instructors sometimes come across potentially useful new plug ins, or want to allow their courses to communicate with external tools.
+Instructors sometimes come across potentially useful new plugins, or want to allow their courses to communicate with external tools.
 We have processes and procedures in place to allow for these requests to be made, while keeping Moodle running smoothly and safeguarding privacy and security.
-This section explains the processes for requesting a plug in or an LTI, as well as some steps you should take before requesting these.

 Moodle plugins are customizable tools or features that can be added to Moodle to enhance its functionality and tailor it to specific teaching and learning needs.
-These plugins can range from interactive activities, like quizzes and games, to tools for communication, content sharing, and data analysis.
+Plugins can range from interactive activities, like quizzes and games, to tools for communication, content sharing, and data analysis.

 If there's a specific plugin you'd like to incorporate into your Moodle course, or if you have ideas for new features, please reach out to our eLearning support team at eLSupport@vcc.ca.
 They'll guide you through the process and help evaluate the plugin's feasibility and compatibility.